RayanMoarkech/comp472_mini-projects/mpx1/README.md

 Run the main function inside the file `main.py`.
 This will run all the assignment code in chronological manner.
-Function calls are maid in the main function to call specific tasks for each exercise number.
+Function calls are made in the main function to call specific tasks for each exercise number.